WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config612 is made for stable release 6.12.X
 - mywsl-config613-EOL is made for stable release 6.13.X EOL
 - mywsl-config614 is made for stable release 6.14.X
+- mywsl-config614 is made for stable release 6.15.X

-- mywsl-configrc is made for release candidate 6.15-rc
+- mywsl-configrc is made for release candidate next 6.16-rc

 - mywsl-configlt is made for longterm release 5.15.X